AdobeDocs/workfront.en/help/classic/documents/adding-documents-to-workfront/link-documents-from-external-apps.md

 >
 >Dropbox stores documents based on the&nbsp;file path.
 Because of this, if a&nbsp;file linked from Dropbox is moved, renamed, or deleted, it becomes inaccessible in Workfront.

-1. Go to the `Documents` area in Workfront where you want the document.
+1. Go to the **Documents** area in Workfront where you want the document.
-1. Click `Add New`, then click the external document provider&nbsp;where you want to link&nbsp;documents to Workfront.
+1. Click **Add New**, then click the external document provider&nbsp;where you want to link&nbsp;documents to Workfront.

-   For example, to link documents from Dropbox, click `From Dropbox`.
+   For example, to link&nbsp;documents from Dropbox, click **From Dropbox**.

    External providers that you have already authorized appear at the top of the list.

-1. (Conditional) If you are prompted to log into the external service, type your login credentials for the service in the box that appears, then click `Sign in`.
+1. (Conditional) If you are prompted to log into the external&nbsp;service, type your login credentials for the service in the box that appears, then click **Sign in**.
-1. (Conditional) If you are prompted to authorize the external application, click the `Authorize` button.
+1. (Conditional) If you are prompted to authorize the external application, click the **Authorize** button.

    You need to do this only once.

-1. In the search box of the `Link External Files and Folders` box that appears, type the name of the item you want to search for, then press `Enter` to see all results&nbsp;from the external application, regardless of which folder they are storied in.
+1. In the search box of the **Link External Files and Folders** box that appears, type the name of the item you want to search for, then press **Enter** to see all results&nbsp;from the external application, regardless of which folder they are storied in.

    Or